Q&A's Short-stay Schengen visa

 The Netherlands visa application centre represents the country I would like to visit.
 Can I still apply for a visa to another country than the Netherlands?

 No, you cannot apply for a visa to another country.
-Until further notice, the European Union has suspended Schengen visa representation for other EU member countries.
+Until further notice, the Schengen member states have suspended visa representation for other Schengen member states.
 This means that the Netherlands visa application centre only accepts visa applications for the Netherlands itself.
+Please contact the local representation of the Schengen state you are trying to apply for to receive more information.

 If I have a Schengen visa, can I certainly travel to the Netherlands?